LEXES7/HomeMate/README.md

 The application should now be running at http://localhost:3000 (frontend) and http://localhost:8000 (backend).

-Fork the repository.
+*Fork the repository.
 Create a new branch (git checkout -b feature/your-feature).
 Commit your changes (git commit -m "Add your feature").
 Push to the branch (git push origin feature/your-feature).
-Open a Pull Request.
+Open a Pull Request.*

 Please ensure your code follows the project's coding standards and includes relevant tests.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact
-For questions or feedback, please reach out to your-email@example.com or open an issue on GitHub.
+For questions or feedback, please reach out to Sachinthabhashitha245@gmail.com or open an issue on GitHub.

 Thank you for using HomeMate!
 We hope it simplifies your home inventory management.